Fred1e/Fredi_Md/README.md

 ## License

-The WhatsApp Bot FREDI_ADAMS_MD is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot FREDI_MD is released under the [MIT License](https://opensource.org/licenses/MIT).

-🌟 THANK YOU FOR CHOOSING FREDI_ADAMS_MD 🌟
+🌟 THANK YOU FOR CHOOSING FREDI_MD 🌟

 ## DEVELOPERS :